Hennops Hiking Trails: Hiking Guide

 Krokodilberg Trail

-The longest trail of them all with 10km that’ll take about 3 to 4 hours to complete.
+The longest trail of them all is 10km that’ll take about 3 to 4 hours to complete.
 The elevation gain is 400m and the trail is moderate to difficult.

 The easy part